-Another radiation-free option, MRI is considered the most sensitive imaging test for diagnosing RA.
+Another radiation-free option, MRI is considered the most sensitive imaging test for diagnosing RA — although it is usually not necessary.
 MRI technology combines radio waves with a magnetic field to produce highly detailed images.
 As one myRAteam member wrote, "MRIs are much more detailed.
 I have one on my hands every year to make sure the disease is under control."
 Another wrote, "My rheumatologist ordered an MRI with contrast of my hands after my blood tests were normal.
 It showed joint space narrowing and was helpful in guiding treatment."

 MRI can be more expensive and time-consuming than other imaging tests, and you'll need to visit either a hospital or an outpatient imaging facility to have it done.

-An MRI is especially useful for detecting potential signs of RA, including:
+An MRI scan is especially useful for detecting potential signs of RA, including:

-In addition to helping diagnose RA, MRIs can be used to monitor disease progression.
+In addition to helping diagnose RA, MRI scans can be used to monitor disease progression.

 You'll need to remove anything that might interfere with the magnet, such as glasses, dentures, hearing aids, underwire bras, and jewelry.
-Due to the use of the magnetic field, certain people may not be eligible for an MRI.
-Pregnancy, epilepsy, or the presence of an implanted device (such as a pacemaker or prosthetic) are some situations that would prevent you from getting an MRI.
+Due to the use of the magnetic field, certain people may not be eligible for MRI.
+Pregnancy, epilepsy, or the presence of an implanted device (such as a pacemaker or prosthetic) are some situations that would prevent you from getting an MRI scan.